BGtulk-on/JSKbin/README.md

 ## 👨‍💻 Creator

 - [BGtulk](https://github.com/BGtulk-on) 🚀.
-If you find this project useful, show some love by staring the repo! ❤️
+If you find this project useful, show some love by starring the repo! ❤️

 ---

-Thank you for using Kbin! ;)
+Thank you for using Kbin! 😉